MicrosoftDocs/visualstudio-docs/mac/2019/ide-tour.md

 ms.assetid: 7DC64A52-AA41-4F3A-A8A1-8A20BCD81CC7
 ---

-# Visual Studio 2019 for Mac Preview Tour
+# Visual Studio 2019 for Mac Preview tour

 > [!NOTE]
 > Visual Studio 2019 for Mac is [now available](installation.md) as a preview for testing.